 Enphase Energy (ENPH) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the solar technology company had gained 14.6% over the past month.
-This has outpaced the Oils-Energy sector's gain of 5.12% and the S&P 500's gain of 0.04% in that time.
+Heading into today, shares of the solar technology company had gained 24.68% over the past month, outpacing the Oils-Energy sector's gain of 4.08% and the S&P 500's gain of 2.11% in that time.

-Investors will be hoping for strength from ENPH as it approaches its next earnings release.
-The company is expected to report EPS of $0.43, up 152.94% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $314.59 million, up 150.59% from the year-ago period.
+Wall Street will be looking for positivity from ENPH as it approaches its next earnings report date.
+In that report, analysts expect ENPH to post earnings of $0.43 per share.
+This would mark year-over-year growth of 152.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $314.59 million, up 150.59% from the prior-year quarter.

-ENPH's full-year Zacks Consensus Estimates are calling for earnings of $2 per share and revenue of $1.33 billion.
-These results would represent year-over-year changes of +45.99% and +71.57%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2 per share and revenue of $1.33 billion.
+These totals would mark changes of +45.99% and +71.57%, respectively, from last year.

-Any recent changes to analyst estimates for ENPH should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for ENPH.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.13% lower.
-ENPH is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ENPH is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, ENPH currently has a Forward P/E ratio of 69.46.
-This represents a premium compared to its industry's average Forward P/E of 50.39.
+Looking at its valuation, ENPH is holding a Forward P/E ratio of 73.7.
+Its industry sports an average Forward P/E of 51.27, so we one might conclude that ENPH is trading at a premium comparatively.

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 237, putting it in the bottom 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 231, which puts it in the bottom 10% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.